AttorneyHendrick.com

 Schedule an appointment with Carole Hendrick to discuss your Estate Documents (your Last Will and Testament, Financial Power of Attorney and Medical Power of Attorney/Advanced Directive). about the connection between health insurance, long term nursing care and estate and medicaid planning.

-Married couples with estates large enough to warrant concern for the assessment of federal estate taxes should fu
+Married couples with estates large enough to warrant concern for the assessment of federal estate taxes should plan to take advantage of the portability of current federal estate and gift tax exclusion of over $36 Million per married couple.

-lly understand the unlimited marital deduction.
 Planning for the estate tax can include creating a Trust so that each spouse’s estate stays under the estate tax exemption threshold.
 The estate tax exemption has been the source of great political debate and was increased in 2017 to $10M for an individual ($20 M per married couple) for estates established after 2017.
-In 2023, the exemption increases to $12,920,000.00 (over $25 M per married couple).
+In 2024, the exemption increases to $18,000,000.00 (over $36 M per married couple).

 Notice: This website is for informational purposes only and does not provide legal advice.
 Please do not act or refrain from acting based on anything you read on this site.
 Using this site or communicating with Carole Hendrick, Attorney at Law through this site does not form an attorney/client relationship.
 This site is for legal advertising.
 Please review our full disclaimer for more information.